Resources

 Planning the retail supply chain must start at store level.

 By starting at the store and producing forecasts of consumer demand, all other demands in the supply chain can be calculated.
-The result is order-of-magnitude improvements in reducing and improving inventory performance and profitability for all members of the extended retail supply chain.
+The result is order-of-magnitude improvements in reducing out of stocks and improving inventory performance and profitability for all members of the extended retail supply chain.

 Retailers and their trading partners can increase profitability by 1-6% of top line sales by using Flowcasting to plan the retail supply chain…